 Having a baseball cap or other hat available in your bag is a good idea, especially when the sun is low in the sky.
 Sunglasses are essential at times, and at less than a fiver from ASDA there's no excuse not to have them just in case.

-Infielders should at least think about wearing a box.
+Infielders should at least think about wearing a box (that's a cup for our American readers).
 Pitches in England are usually bumpy and it only takes one bad bounce to put you in hospital.
 When I pitch I like to wear shin pads and I've also wondered about getting a mouth guard.
 I don't usually bother with shin gurds unless I'm pitching, but they can be a good idea for other infielders, particularly those worried about bruises on their legs !

 Catchers' masks are not usually worn but some people won't catch without one.
 Obviously the risks are nothing like as serious as in baseball or fast pitch but there is always the possibility of a foul ball just skimming the bat and coming straight back.
 If you play at catcher at least try playing in a mask and if you can put up with it then do.

-Batting helmets have become increasingly popular in British Softball over the last few years.
+Batting helmets have become increasingly popular in British Softball over the last few years and are now COMPULSORY in the Manchester league.
 Whilst they are obviously not needed when you are actually batting they do protect you from getting hit by an errant throw when running round the bases.
 As there are plenty of players around with strong arms and little accuracy it is well worth thinking about getting one.

 It's a good idea, at tournaments particularly, to carry sun cream and insect repellent in your bag.
 I always like to have some Ibuprofen around as they aid recovery after a hard day in the field.
 Always have water available, again this is more important at tournaments when you may be out in the field all day.